IznaDev/Streamed_Cache_Weather/README.md

 # Streamed_Cache_Weather
 A rust asynchronous library implementing a streamed cache bounding to a weather API.

+The goal of the cache is to always return the most recent value the API has delivered.

-In this litte program I use the tokio crate in order to create a streamed cache communicating with a weather API ASYNCHORNOUSLY.
+I used the tokio crate in order to create a streamed cache communicating with a weather API ASYNCHORNOUSLY.

 I used mutex and Arc to handle the datas via different threads, spawn tokio fonction to launch the subscribe and fetch functions in the background, and of course async/await and the very smart trait Future !